 Table 24 shows the Palmyra-Riverton-East Riverton Town Center is essentially compliant with SDRP criteria for Town Centers.
 It is one of the larger Town Centers in the Corridor as it relates to area and population.
 Like the other Town Centers in the Corridor, much of the larger employers are located just outside the Town Center boundary, which causes a lower jobs-housing ratio.
 For example, Cinnaminson's Industrial and Light Industrial zones, which contain several large businesses, are adjacent but outside of the East Riverton area.
-The Palmyra Route 73 South Redevelopment Area, which is also just outside the Town Centers has excellent access to public transportation.
+The Palmyra Route 73 South Redevelopment Area, which is also just outside the Town Center, will provide additional employment opportunities once it is redeveloped.
+Similar to the other Town Centers along the Corridor, the Palmyra-Riverton-East Riverton Town Centers has excellent access to public transportation.
 The Town Center and three RiverLine Stations and is also served by the NJ TRANSIT 419 bus route.
 The Delaware River Heritage Trail is planned to traverse through all three communities along Broad Street, adjacent to the RiverLine.
 With the exception of Cinnaminson Harbour, which is in the final phase of development, residential development has been mostly limited to single family construction on infill lots.
 The Palmyra and Riverton sections are basically built-out and the remaining developable land is within East Riverton.